I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 "Live Insurrection" (2001)

-I hope I've intrigued you enough to check out some of the "Extended Versions" CDs the next time you're in a Wal-Mart or Best Buy, or even -- dare I say it? -- at your local record store (are there even any record stores left?).
-Not only can you stack up a pretty impressive collection of classic concert performances for a relatively small chunk of change thanks to this series, but you never know, you might rediscover an old favorite or find a long-lost goodie that you never even knew existed.
+I hope I've intrigued you enough to check out some of these CDs the next time you're at your local record store (are there even any record stores left?).
+Not only can you stack up a pretty impressive collection of classic concert performances for a relatively small chunk of change, but you never know, you might rediscover an old favorite or find a long-lost goodie that you never even knew existed.
 Happy hunting!!

 Bercton from United Kingdom on March 12, 2014: